tlcraft/Software-Apprenticeship-Framework/README.md

 * Large projects
   * Combination of many things

+## Apprenticeship Projects

+Here is a list of some of the project assignments which 8th Light uses during their apprenticeship program.

+* Tic Tac Toe using minimax
+  * Use TDD
+  * Use SOLID principles
+  * Blog about experience

+* Java Server using CobSpec
+  * Completed once acceptance tests pass: https://github.com/8thlight/cob_spec

+* Real consulting project
+  * Build a tool for a non-profit

 ## Books

 * Code: The Hidden Language of Computer Hardware and Software by Charles Petzold